The Problem With New Year's Resolutions

 Do you remember the massive earthquake that shook Haiti and killed over 200,000 people?
 How about the winter Olympics held right here in Vancouver BC?
 Surely you remember “California Girls” by Katy Perry playing on the radio every time you turned it on.
 And how about Christopher Nolan’s blockbuster movie “Inception” that grossed nearly a billion dollars in revenue?

-All those events took place in 2010… yup 10 years ago!
+All those events took place in 2010… yup over 10 years ago!

 Who were you then?
 What did you look like?
 What was important to you?
 What did you dream of becoming?